 Our classes in layout and design use state-of-the-art desktop publishing programs; and in photojournalism, students capture images of Sioux Falls and Augustana on their digital cameras.
 In advanced journalism classes, students cover more than just campus issues.
 They interview participants and commentators around Sioux Falls on major political and social issues while covering the police, school board, city council and more.
 Most importantly, journalism majors gain on-campus experience by working for the student newspaper, The Mirror, and the yearbook, The Edda.

-The skills you gain from a major like English or journalism are not just how to write well and analyze, but to approach problems in a different way that the average person and give out new ideas.
+The skills you gain from a major like English or journalism are not just how to write well and analyze, but to approach problems in a different way than the average person and give out new ideas.